statamic/docs/content/collections/tags/protect-password_form.md

 The HTML of the form itself is up to you.
 The only requirement is to name the password input `password` and wrap the form with the tag pair.

+Any variables from the protected entry will also be available in the password form.

 ## Example

 ```